mirainc/mira-kit/docs/README.md

 # File Uploads {#file-uploads}

-Mira apps can use files uploaded through the Dashboard.
+Raydiant apps can use files uploaded through the Dashboard.
 To accept files, your app must define a file presentation property.

 ```js
 // raydiant.config.js